Decentralized-Sharing-Working-Group/use-cases/what-we-can-start-building-now.md

-#Focos on what we are going to build
+#Focus on what we are going to build

 Maybe it helps to focus on what we are going to build, obviously with a view of impacting what the user gets, but talking about what the